Time Machine offers a very basic backup with very few customization options, so setting up CCC to mimic "a Time Machine backup" is simple.

 The most common Time Machine setup is to back up to an external disk that is connected to your Mac.
 In CCC, simply select that drive as your destination.

 CCC and Time Machine cannot share a backup volume, but the backups can reside on the same disk.
-If you select a Time Machine backup volume as the destination to your task, CCC will automatically create a new volume on that disk.
+If you select a Time Machine backup volume as the destination to your task, CCC's Backup Volume Setup Assistant will help you create a new volume on that disk for your CCC backup.
 If you want to replace Time Machine entirely with CCC, you can select the Time Machine backup volume in Disk Utility, then click the "-" button in the toolbar to remove that volume.
 For additional configuration options for your backup disk, see this section of CCC's documentation: I want to back up multiple Macs or source volumes to the same hard drive

 Set "Automation" to run hourly